hefrank9568/PGSBench/README.md

 # Workflow
 ## Step 1: Pre-process data
 ### PNC
-1. Data:
+1. Data

 Predictors: PGSs of psychiatric traits and PGS of latent traits (Externalizing Consortium; Irwin GSEM; my GSEM)

 Outcomes: Factor score of latent factors; diagnoses of 15 disorders (or symptom score?)
 2. Preprocess:

 ### ABCD
 1. Data

 Predictors: PGSs of psychiatric traits and PGS of latent traits (Externalizing Consortium; Irwin GSEM; my GSEM)

 Outcomes: Factor score of latent factors; KSADS of disorders with >X% of prevalence (need to figure out what the X is); CBCL syndrome scale?

 2. Preprocess
 ## Step 2